-Accordingly, nergy consumption increased with the decreased production of acid and base and increased stack resistance.
-As shown in Figure , the specific energy consumption of BMED using SWB was higher than that using NaCl, i.e., % higher for acid and higher for base.
+Accordingly, current efficiency (Figure 5 f) and energy consumption (Figure S11) were influenced by the scaling significantly.
+With the presence of scaling, a higher fraction of the applied current was consumed by side reactions (e.g., water splitting) instead of transporting target ions, which result in the decreased current efficiency for acid production.
+In addition, the current efficiency of base was more seriously reduced because the produced base was consumed.
+Energy consumption increased with the decreased production of acid and base and increased stack resistance.
+As shown in Figure S11, the specific energy consumption of BMED using SWB was higher than that using NaCl, i.e., 90.25 % higher for acid and 5.18 times higher for base.

+3.3.2 Scaling Posed Irreversible Loss of BMED Performance